IBM/cpdctl/README_command_reference.md

 `--database-user-id` (string)
 :    Database username

-`--database-warehouse` (string)
-:    Warehouse name for Snowflake

 `--driver-cores` (int)
-:    Driver core(s) configuration for Spark engine
+:    Driver core(s) configuration for Spark engine.
+The default value is 1

 `--driver-memory` (string)
 :    Driver memory configuration (in GB) for Spark engine.
 The default value is 2G